 Grades on assignments turned in late will be reduced 10%, and assignments more than one week late will not be accepted.
 Data collection and analysis assignments are required for completion of the research paper.
 These assignments are not graded, but they are the foundation of your research project.
 To receive timely feedback, assignments must be completed by the due date.
 Following are the assessment guidelines for the project proposal/draft and final paper.

-Project Proposal Guidelines
+Project Draft Guidelines

-Quality research stems from a well-thought-out proposal.
-The research proposal includes three general areas: (1) what you are interested in studying-purpose and research focus, (2) why you should conduct the study-significance and benefits to practice and society, and (3) how you will go about doing the study-methodology.
+The project draft includes three general areas: (1) what you are interested in studying-purpose and conceptual framework for your case study methods, (2) case study design, and (3) proposed/actual methods.